-WASHINGTON (AP) -- The Latest on investigations into Russia's alleged interference in the 2016 U.S. election (all times local):
+WASHINGTON (AP) -- The Latest on the investigations into possible coordination between the Trump campaign and Russia (all times local):

 A longtime confidant of President Donald Trump is set to appear before the House intelligence committee next month.

 In a statement, Roger Stone's lawyer says the political operative has been "much maligned by innuendo and misinformation" regarding the investigations into possible collusion between Trump's campaign and Russia.

 Stone has denied coordinating with Russia during the election.
 Lawyer Robert Buschel says Stone looks forward to providing "a timeline based only on the facts."